sandstorm-io/sandstorm/docs/administering/for-work.md

 be working together using Sandstorm.
 We call this **organization management.** You can enable and disable organization-related features via the `/admin/organization` settings area.

-To apply settings to all users within an organization, you must configure at least one login provider so that it knows which people are part of the organization.
+To apply settings to all users within an organization, you must use organization management settings to configure the boundary of your organization with regard to at least one login provider.
 Users within the organization will automatically be able to log in, install apps, and create grains.

 To enable this feature: